YoussefMohamed7557/OpenCartProjectAutomationTests/readme.md

 ## 📌 Overview
-This repository contains the collected test artifacts produced by our QA team during multiple testing phases of the **OpenCart Demo Website**:
+This repository contains the collected test artifacts produced by our QA team during multiple testing phases of the **maual and DB Test on OpenCart Demo Website**:
 > https://demo.opencart.com/
-and the **end-points of Automation Exercise website**:
+and the** Back-end of Automation Exercise website**:
 > https://automationexercise.com/api_list
 and the **Automation Test and Performance Test**:
 > https://automationexercise.com